Prohelion/prohelion.github.io/docs/Profinity/Getting_Started.md

 Once all of your components have been configured, you are ready to start receiving and reading data.

+Each component in your system will have an associated dashboard which can be accessed by selecting the component from the sidebar.
+The component dashboards are tailored to the specific component and display all of the relevant information and data for that component in a convenient fashion.

 <!-- More here, powering on system, different dashboards, etc. -->

 ## Accessing System Logs